d34thM0TH3R/CTF-Writeups/deadface 2022/Traffic Analysis/The Root of All Evil/The Root of All Evil.md

 Applying a filter of `tcp contains "web"`, we see there a very few packets left, with most of them being in the same stream.

-Following the stream the flag is very obvious, with it being echoed on the web server.
+After following the stream, the flag is very obvious, with it being echoed on the web server.

 ![PCAP showing the echoed flag](webFiltered.PNG "Flag being echoed on the web server")